Politics of Odisha: Elections

 Elections to the first Vidhan Sabha (1952–57) of Odisha were held in 1951–52.
 The Indian National Congress won 67 seats with 37.87 percent of the vote, and Ganatantra Parishad won 31 seats and 20.50 percent of vote.
-Congress fell short of a simple majority, but formed a government with the support of independents; Nabakrushna Choudhuri was chief minister.
+Congress fell short of a simple majority, but formed a government with the support of independents; Nabakrushna Choudhury was chief minister.
 The Socialist Party and the Communist Party of India won 10 and 7 seats, respectively, and 24 independents were elected.
-Nabakrushna Choudhuri resigned after the 1955 flood, and Harekrushna Mahtab returned as chief minister.
+Nabakrushna Choudhury resigned after the 1955 flood, and Harekrushna Mahatab returned as chief minister.